The Executors Role in Probate

 - Pay taxes, creditors, and distribute the estate

 Of course, taxes and creditors must be paid before the estate may be divided among family members or others that were included in the will.
 If there is insufficient funds left behind to cover these expenses, it is up to the executor to sell property in order to raise enough funds to pay for these expenses.
 If there is not enough, the executor must also file paperwork with the Court to identify the deficit.

 In most cases, the executor is able to apportion those who were included in the will correctly, and deliver the various items and properties identified in the will.
-However, challenges may occur and he or she may be responsible for working with solicitors to identify discrepancies and deliver the estate according to the dictates of the court.
+However, challenges may occur and they may be responsible for working with solicitors to identify discrepancies and deliver the estate according to the dictates of the court.
 Once everything has been distributed, the executor then returns to the court with the records and the probate period ends.